top of page

 Map of the Sollan Empire from The Sun Eater

-But I rather fear that I didn’t set up the parameters clearly enough, especially in the early books.
-It was a risky game, and if people feel I have stolen too much and borrowed too little, that’s okay.
+I worry that I may not have established these parameters clearly enough, especially in the early books.
+It was a risky endeavor, and if readers feel I borrowed too much, that’s okay.

 Enclosure for Lettered Edition of Empire of Silence